 After I implemented systems and got organized, my income tripled (yes- TRIPLED!) and I stopped stressing so much because I knew my business was always under control.

 You may not like the idea of systems.
-You may think that getting organized is boring and tedious.
+You may think that organizing your graphic design business is boring and tedious.
 But for less stress and more income, it's worth it.

 As my friends at Lifehacker say, 'Adopting a system means spending some time figuring out what's important to you, what isn't important and how to get rid of the less important stuff so you can make start making ground on the important stuff.'

 Myth 3: "No matter what I do, I'll never be able to stick to the systems I put in place."